ISPM-Benguela/LeiOS/README.md

 Quando o sistema for lançado terá uma pagina web para descarregar o iso.

-## Running the tests

-Explain how to run the automated tests for this system

-### And coding style tests

-Explain what these tests test and why

 ## Mode de construção

 A LeiOS e baseada nas seguintes ferramentas e tecnologias: